 Housing costs in Riverhead are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Riverhead is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Riverhead is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Riverhead who work in sales jobs (14.33%), office and administrative support (12.65%), and maintenance occupations (11.17%).
+Unlike some towns, Riverhead isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Riverhead are a mix of both white- and blue-collar jobs.
+Overall, Riverhead is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Riverhead who work in sales jobs (16.20%), office and administrative support (13.55%), and maintenance occupations (9.16%).

-Riverhead is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Riverhead is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-Riverhead is a very ethnically-diverse town.
+Riverhead is an extremely ethnically-diverse town.
 The people who call Riverhead home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Riverhead residents report their race to be White, followed by Black or African-American.
 Riverhead also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 25.67% of the town’s residents.
-Important ancestries of people in Riverhead include Polish, German, Italian, and African.
+People of Hispanic or Latino origin account for 20.15% of the town’s residents.
+Important ancestries of people in Riverhead include German, Polish, Italian, and African.